Patricia's Opera Tours - return to homepage

 PATRICIA’S FRENCH FOR OPERA SINGERS MASTERCLASSES

-The success over several years of my school in Tuscany encouraged me to organise a similar school and concert in France in 2007 and 2009 to focus on French language, repertoire and culture.
+The success over several years of my school in Tuscany encouraged me to organise a similar school and concert in France to focus on French language, repertoire and culture.

 Many opera singers have told me of their difficulties in singing in this language and how an intensive course would be of great value.